shahriarkabir280/GrocyGenieModel/README.md

 - **Predict Grocery Depletion:** Estimates the finishing date of each grocery item based on usage patterns.
 - **Personalized Tracking:** Learns from your household consumption habits.
-- **Smart Alerts:** Notifies you ahead of time so you can restock before running out.
 - **Supports Multiple Categories:** Works for perishables, dry goods, snacks, beverages, and more.
 - **Easy Integration:** Can be integrated into apps, smart fridges, or personal assistant systems.